 I looked over the side and there, down in the water, something glistening caught my eye.

-It was about 8 feet from the side of the bridge, about two feet below the surface of the water, resting on some swamp gunk.
-The only reason it was visible was because the water was so still (not murky) and the sun was so bright at just the right angle.
+It was about 8 feet from the side of the bridge, about two feet below the surface of the water, resting on some swamp gunk and reeds.
+The swamp itself was much deeper.
+The only reason it was visible was because the water was so still (not murky) and the sun was shining down so brightly at just the right angle.

 Oh.
 My.
 Goodness.